bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- Cloudy
+- Clear
-- 53% humidity
+- 46% humidity
 - 5 mph wind
-- 100% cloud cover
+- 20% cloud cover
 - 24 AQI O3 🟩
 - 58 AQI PM2.5 🟨
 - 1.42 inches of rain and 0.24 inches of snow expected in the next 72 hours